RononDex/FitsLibrary/README.md

 FitsLibrary is a native C# / dotnet core implementation using up to date FITS specification for writing and reading astronomical FITS files.

+The library focuses on being fast and easy to use.

 # What currently works
  - Loading of header data, including "CONTINUE" keywords for values spanning over multiple entries